 As an example, we will notice how she corrected doctrinal views taught by Uriah Smith and others.
 Originally he spoke about Christ as "the first created being."
 Later he repudiated this view, but maintained that Christ was not from eternity.
 Within the church this semi-Arian concept was held rather uniformly.
 The Holy Spirit was regarded as a "mysterious influence" rather than a person of the Godhead.
-In Smith's emphasis upon Christ's work in the most holy he de-emphasised the atonement of the cross.
-He wrote: "The death of Christ and the atonement are not the same thing."2
+In Smith's emphasis upon Christ's work in the Most Holy he de-emphasized the atonement of the cross.
+He wrote: "The death of Christ and the atonement are not the same thing."2 unborrowed, underived."
+She referred to the Holy Ghost as "a divine person" and "the third person of the Godhead."
+5

 As early as 1869 Ellen White stated Christ's equality with the Father.
 Statements to this effect became more and more frequent.
-She called Christ the 'eternal, self-existent, uncreated One."3 "In Christ is life, original unborrowed, underived.
-"4 She referred to the Holy Ghost as "a divine person" and "the third person of the Godhead.'
-'5
+She called Christ the "eternal, self-existent, uncreated One."
+In Christ is life, original,

-Regarding Ellen White's understanding of the atonement and the cross, we read: "The great Sacrifice had been offered and had been accepted, and the Holy Spirit which descended on the Day of Pentecost carried the minds of the disciples from the earthly sanctuary to the heavenly, where Jesus had entered by His own blood, to shed upon His disciples the benefits of His atonement."6 Further, "the sacrifice of Christ as an atonement for sin is the great truth around which all other truths cluster."
+Regarding Ellen White's understanding of the atonement and the cross, we read: "The great Sacrifice had been offered and had been accepted, and the Holy Spirit which descended on the day of Pentecost carried the minds of the disciples from the earthly sanctuary to the heavenly, where Jesus had entered by His own blood, to shed upon His disciples the benefits of His atonement."
+6 Further, "the sacrifice of Christ as an atonement for sin is the great truth around which all other truths cluster."
 She gives here a balanced view of the work of Christ as both the lamb and the priest, but places the emphasis on the cross for the atonement.
 She wrote: "The cross must occupy the central place because it is the means of man's atonement and because of the influence it exerts on every part of the divine government."8

 A landmark in doctrinal development was the Minneapolis Conference of 1888, with its message of "righteousness by faith."
-The theological discussions centred on the meaning of "law" in Galatians.
+The theological discussions centered on the meaning of "law" in Galatians.
 The question was whether the law of Galatians 3:19-24 was the ceremonial law or the Ten Commandments.
 Many had held that the reference was to the ceremonial law.
-On the other hand, A. T. Jones and E. J. Waggoner during the conference asserted in their sermons that it included the moral law. incapable as it was of redeeming man through obedience.
+On the other hand, A. T. Jones and E. J. Waggoner during the conference asserted in their sermons that it included the moral law, incapable as it was of redeeming man through obedience.
 Ellen White, who strongly supported Jones and Waggoner in their attempt to revive the essentials of the salvation doctrine, endorsed the "new view" of Galatians.